 Step 1.
-Power off and unplug the washing machine from the electrical outlet.
+Turn off and unplug the washing machine from the electrical outlet.

 Step 2.
-Place a towel and flat containers to collect the water and place them all near the filter cover on the bottom of the machine.
+Put a towel and flat containers to collect the water and place them all near the filter cover at the bottom of the machine.

 Step 3.
 Gently press the top area of the filter cover (A) to open it.

 Step 4.
-Slowly pull out the emergency drain tube (C) while holding the tube cap (B).
+Slowly pull the emergency drain tube (C) while holding the tube cap (B).

 Step 5.
-Open the tube cap (B) and let water in the emergency drain tube (C) flow into the container.
-There will be a lot of water - keep a second container handy to rotate them when filled.
+Open the pipe cap (B) and let the water between the emergency drain pipe (C) flow into the container.
+There will be plenty of water – keep a second container handy to rotate them when it is full.

 Step 6.
 When the water has drained completely, unscrew the filter knob by turning it to the left (counterclockwise).

 Step 7.
-Clean the pump filter using soft brushes.
+Clean the pump filter with soft brushes.
 Make sure the drain pump propeller inside the filter is unclogged.

 Step 8.
 Reinsert the pump filter and turn the filter knob clockwise or to the right.

 Step 9.
-Reinsert the tube cap and the drain tube.
+Reinsert the tube cap and drain pipe.

 Step 10.
 Close the filter cover.

-- Make sure the filter knob is closed properly after cleaning the filter.
-Otherwise, this may cause a leak.
+· Make sure the filter knob is closed properly after cleaning the filter.
+Otherwise, this can cause a leak.

-- Make sure the filter is inserted properly after cleaning it.
-Otherwise, this may cause an operational failure or a leak.
+· Make sure the filter has been inserted correctly after cleaning.
+Otherwise, this can cause an operational error or leak.

-- Some pump filters feature a safety knob that is designed to prevent accidents by children.
-To open the safety knob of the pump filter, push in and turn it counterclockwise.
-The spring mechanism of the safety knob helps open the filter.
+· Some pump filters have a safety knob designed to prevent accidents by children.
+To open the pump filter safety knob, push it and turn counterclockwise.